This endeavor was a lesson in both Tamales and smugness.

 There are two basic parts to making Tamales (both equally as lengthy): preparation and assembly.

-- While you’re boiling the chicken you’re going to want to soak the corn husks to clean them (if necessary) and then dry them off with paper towel.
+- After preparing the chicken mixture, soak the corn husks to clean them (if necessary) and then dry them off with paper towel.
 BF and I spread a large beach towel across his kitchen island cutter block and then spread the husks across it layering paper towel in between the layers of corn husk to dry.

 - Before you can assemble the tamales you need to prepare the masa.
 When buying masa there are two kinds of masa that you can buy.
 You want the masa preperada (prepared masa).
 If you don’t get prepared masa you have to prepare it on your own by adding lard and other ingredients.